sdr-enthusiasts/plane-alert-db/README.md

 ## Current Content

 There currently are about **13340** unique aircraft in **55** categories found in this repository.
 This [Dashboard](https://lookerstudio.google.com/reporting/46ff4328-09d3-4e65-ab5a-bd2ba27a18fd/page/4taCC) contains details of the main list and the most recent additions.
-These aircraft are divided into five main databases:
+These aircraft are divided into four main databases:

 -   [plane-alert-db.csv](plane-alert-db.csv) - A list of interesting aircraft with tags, categories and links.
 (13242)
 -   [plane-alert-pia.csv](plane-alert-pia.csv): A list that contains PIA planes.
 (55)
--   [plane-alert-twitter-blocked.csv](plane-alert-twitter-blocked.csv): A list of aircraft that will cause your Twitter account to be banned when used with `docker-planefence`. **Please use it with care**.
-(11)
 -   [plane-alert-ukraine.csv](plane-alert-ukraine.csv): A list with Ukrainian planes.
 (32)
 -   [plane_images.csv](plane_images.csv): A accompanying list that contains aircraft images.
 (10557)